-The English Major is comprised of three emphases, each sharing courses with the others while focusing on a particular field of study.
-These are: 1) the Literature Emphasis; 2) the English for Education Emphasis; and 3) the Linguistics/ESL Emphasis.
-The Literature and English for Education Emphases require 42 credit hours beyond EN110, EN111, and either EN210 or EN213 while the Linguistics/ESL Emphasis requires 42 credit hours beyond EN110 and EN111.
-The Division also offers two minors
+The English Major is comprised of three emphases, each sharing courses with the others while focusing on a particular field of study: 1) the Literature Emphasis; 2) the Linguistics/ESL Emphasis; and 3) the English for Education Emphasis.
+The Literature Emphasis requires 42 credit hours beyond EN110, EN111, and either EN210 or EN213, while the Linguistics/ESL Emphasis requires 42 credit hours beyond EN110 and EN111.

+The Division also offers two minors.